Producer Rights Denmark (PRD) is a member of the four Copydan organisations:

 PRD licenses TV and film rights through Copydan on behalf of producers and distributors.
 PRD receives producers' and distributors' share of rights revenue from Copydan and is responsible for ensuring the correct individual distribution and other use of the revenue.

 PRD is represented on the boards of the Copydan organisations by PRD's administration and several PRD board members.

 PRD administers the TV and film rights that producers, distributors and other holders of producers’ rights have placed with the organisation for management.
 These are chiefly rights comprised by the provisions of the extended collective licence set out in the Danish Act on Copyright (DAC).

 - Retransmission of film and TV content, TV in public venues and digital services like StartOver and Catch-Up (section 35 of DAC).

-- Copying of film and TV content onto blank media like USB sticks, DVDs and CDs (sections 39-46a of DAC).
+- Private copying of film and TV content (sections 39-46a of DAC).

 - Copying of TV programmes by educational institutions (section 13 of DAC).

 - Reuse of DR’s and TV2’s own archive productions (section 30a of DAC).

 PRD represents both Danish and foreign right holders vis-à-vis Copydan.
 Copydan does not exclusively represent producers, but also other holders of rights to TV and film content.
 This means Copydan can enter into collective agreements with users of TV and film content on behalf of all rights groups.

 Copydan concludes agreements with TV operators such as TDC, Stofa and local antenna associations that give TV operators the opportunity to offer households various TV and film packages.
 The present retransmission agreements typically also allow TV operators to offer households digital functionalities like StartOver and Catch-Up.